-How: EVVA is introducing a new standard ERP system (ERP = Enterprise Resource Planning) which optimally manages and links processes such as quotation drafting, material requirements, orders, etc. Implementation has been continuous since 2019 in stages until 2025.
+How: EVVA is introducing a new standard ERP system (ERP = Enterprise Resource Planning) which optimally manages and links processes such as quotation drafting, material requirements, orders, etc. Implementation is done continuously in stages until 2025.
 The formerly defined time target turned out to be unrealistic and therefore was extended by 2 more years.

 Positive effects: future-proof IT landscape; cloud services can be used ideally (at EVVA already for emails, training management, certain IT programmes, etc.); transparent and uniform database; improved information flow; standards and simple processes to reduce complexity; redundant data and occasional duplicate data entry efforts are a thing of the past.

 How: The EVVA Digital Services division standardises the IT infrastructure at all international EVVA locations.
-Most have already been migrated, with the last 4 sites to follow by 2022.
+Most have already been migrated.
+The conversion has not yet been completed at two locations.

-Positive effects: A uniform infrastructure is the basic prerequisite for being able to implement digitalisation steps across the group.
+Positive effects: A uniform infrastructure is prerequisite in order to be able to implement digitalisation steps across the group.
 Local IT solutions that require extra maintenance are therefore a thing of the past.

-How: The digital ordering portal, with which our trade partners can order EVVA products at any time, has been in use in Switzerland, Germany and Austria since 2020.
-It will be rolled out in other subsidiaries subsequently.
+How: The digital ordering portal, with which our trade partners can order EVVA products at any time, has been in use at several locations for several years.
+It was planned to be rolled out in other subsidiaries subsequently.
 As this requires further technical implementations, this target was reset to 2025.

-Positive effects: Headquarters' order management receives almost 170,000 orders per year.
+Positive effects: Headquarters' order management receives almost 180,000 orders per year.
 However, about half of them arrive unstructured, e.g. not written legibly and thus not electronically processable.
-A total of 18% of orders are incomplete – EVVA has to query around 32,000 orders per year.
-The digital ordering portal (where no authorisation calculations are necessary) and the Access Designer (a further EVVA service which covers the calculation of comprehensive locking plans) now ensure precisely defined ordering processes.
+A total of 17% of orders are incomplete – EVVA has to query around 32,000 orders per year.
+EVVA´s digital ordering and calculation programs ensure precisely defined ordering processes.
 The time-consuming checks and inquiries that were previously inevitable are no longer necessary.

 How: Key figures such as cycle times or downtimes are currently usually only available per machine.
 Our goal is to link the existing data via production software and to increasingly network our machinery.

 How: These are digital assistants for assembly; they show the correct assembly steps and configurations on monitors.
 EVVA already uses worker assistance systems for electronic access systems and electroplating.
 The individual workstations are adapted to the production lines.
-The aim is now to make greater use of worker assistance in futher areas of the production.
+It is now planned to make greater use of worker assistance in futher areas of the production.
 As one of the first steps, a digital team board was introduced in 2021.

-Positive effects: Worker assistance systems support assembly workers and are expected to reduce errors in the assembly and packaging process by 50%.
+Positive effects: Worker assistance systems support assembly workers and are expected to reduce errors in the assembly and packaging process.